 KPC Family Resource Center: Offers temporary crisis and planned childcare for infants and young children in Colorado Springs providing relief and support to parents and guardians.

-Supervised Family Time & Safe Exchange: Provides a comfortable, nurturing environment for families and children to have supervised family time, monitored family time, and safe exchanges in northern Colorado.
+Supervised Family Time & Safe Exchange: Provides a comfortable, nurturing environment for families and children to have supervised family time, monitored family time, and safe exchanges in Northern Colorado.

 SafeCare Colorado: Offers in-home, voluntary services that support families in Colorado Springs in gaining skills to provide a safe home, address child health needs, and engage in positive interactions with their children under 5 years.